What is Alchemy?

 Our meals are, well, magical.
 Each house is provided with coffee, tea and breakfast basics.
 You are responsible for your own lunches and snacks—sometimes there are leftovers but you can’t count on them.
 We will have access to farm grown local produce.

-DInner is provided for the first two days of our residency.
+Dinner is provided for the first night of our residency.
 Then we help you and the rest of the group coordinate shared dinners for most other nights.
 Dinners and the discussions that go with them are the focal point of our shared time together.
 Saying they are mandatory sounds harsh but if you aren’t into sharing food, then you would be better suited to another residency.

 There are also one or two nights when you are on your own to eat in town or stay in your studio or have dinner with a smaller group.